Skip to main content

 March 2024

 The Upper Division States of Colorado, New Mexico, Utah and Wyoming submitted to the Bureau of Reclamation an Alternative for Post-2026 Operations of Lake Powell and Lake Mead.
-The UDS Alternative proposes operations for Lake Powel and Lake Mead designed to help provide water supply certainty and sustainability in the face of a drying and uncertain future.
+The UDS Alternative proposes operations for Lake Powell and Lake Mead designed to help provide water supply certainty and sustainability in the face of a drying and uncertain future.

 The purpose of the Upper Division States Alternative is to provide a set of modeling assumptions and operating parameters to the Bureau of Reclamation for Post-2026 Operations of Lake Powell and Lake Mead as part of the review process required under the National Environmental Policy Act (NEPA).